thiem-dev/cyberSecPlayGround/playground/CyberGames2023/beginnersRoom/writeups.md

 hint from Discord: On my laptop, given the right hashcat settings, it took less than 5 minutes.
 2011 Macbook pro running Parrot

 hashcat -m 13600 ziphash.txt /path/to/wordlist.txt

+- took a look at the built_different.txt and noticed it was a variety of hashes https://hashes.com/en/decrypt/hash